-STEP 2: Are Both Sides of the Design in the Same File?
+STEP 3: Are both sides of the design in the same file?

-Here you will need to select whether the front and back of your design is in the same file (e.g. a PDF) or separate files (e.g. 2 JPeg images).
+Uploading a double-sided product like a folded leaflet?
+Here you will need to select whether the front and back of your design is in the same file (e.g. a PDF) or separate files (e.g. 2 JPEG images).
 This is an important step as the next window will either ask you to upload one file or two sides.

 Here you’ll be asked to download your proof.
 Once you’ve checked them over and made sure they’re exactly as you want them to be, continue to summary to confirm that you’re happy with the proofs.
 If you need any extra help with checking your proof, check out our proof checking guide.
 You’ll then be asked to tick to confirm that you’ve downloaded and checked your artwork – and all that’s left is to click ‘Approve for Print’.
 Now that your artwork is approved in your basket, you can proceed to checkout!